-Those companies identified in 1.1 and their vessels fishing with jig gear will be eligible to sell MSC certified Pacific cod (as and when the fishery is certified).
+Those companies identified in 1.1 and their vessels fishing with pot gear will be eligible to sell MSC certified Pacific cod (as and when the fishery is certified).
 Existing fisheries management requirements include the clear identification of species, quantity, fishing method and area of capture by all vessels landing fish from the fishery.
 All catches of cod are reported in logbooks, on landing tickets and through daily radio hail ins or via an electronic fish ticket system, called "Elandings" which is accessible and monitored by both state and federal management staff on a daily basis.
+On board observers also monitor, cross check and verify their reports with the vessels logbook.

-Cross referencing of logbooks, aerial and at-sea surveillance reports also ensures that fish is reported from the correct area of capture.
+Cross referencing of VMS data with logbooks, observer and aerial and at-sea surveillance reports also ensures that fish is reported from the correct area of capture.
 Electronic landing reports are also filed by processors enabling cross referencing with landing statistics.
 Dockside sampling is conducted and shore based processors have 100% observer coverage thereby monitoring product origin and throughput through the processing facility.